 The Bottom Line

 Ultimately, as long as you take the time to plan accordingly, you should be able to compose a donor request letter that gets the attention of your audience.
-Donor signs and hype gifts can often get people’s attention too.
-Consider creating an MVP sign for your biggest donor or presenting a donor award to someone with a custom lighted display that stands out and makes them feel appreciated.
+Donor signs can often get people’s attention too.
+Consider creating a recognition wall for your biggest donor or presenting a donor plaque that stands out and makes them feel appreciated.

 If you keep these things in mind, you’ll have a much easier time getting the donations that your organization needs.
-You’ll also be able to put the spotlight on your best donors and build the hype so that everyone wants to get involved.
+You’ll also be able to put the spotlight on your best donors so that everyone wants to get involved.